MEDIATOR AND COLLABORATIVE LAWYER (413)586-5989

 Considering Representing Yourself?

-Devlin Farmer's book Representing Yourself In Court, has been reviewed as a "a resource-rich tool that offers [self represented litigants] insight into complex court processes and the tricks of the trade used by lawyers" and "essential."
+Devlin Farmer's four-starred reviewed book Representing Yourself In Court, has been heralded as a "a resource-rich tool that offers [self represented litigants] insight into complex court processes and the tricks of the trade used by lawyers" and "essential."
 One reviewer said, "I wish I had this book when I was a self-represented litigant."
 As the book discusses, we recommend strategically seeking legal advice from a lawyer when representing yourself.

 More Info.